Top 50 MySQL Interview Questions and Answers

 11. What is an index?
 What are the various ways to create an index?

-An index is a special data structure related to a database table and used for storing its important parts and enabling faster data search and retrieval.
-Indexes are especially efficient for large databases, where they significantly enhance query performance.
+An index is a special data structure related to a database table and used for storing its important parts, enabling faster data search and retrieval.
+Indexes are particularly efficient for large databases, significantly enhancing query performance.

 There are the following ways to create an index:

-- T-SQL statements can be used to create an index.
+• Using T-SQL statements to create an index.

-- We can identify the index indirectly by specifying the PRIMARY KEY and the UNIQUE constraint in the CREATE TABLE or ALTER TABLE statement.
+• Specifying the PRIMARY KEY or UNIQUE constraint in the CREATE TABLE or ALTER TABLE statement.

 12. Differentiate between Clustered and Non-Clustered Index.